LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **New Object Name**: The name for newly created Objects.
 Defaults to the type name if left empty.
 - **New Object Prefix**: Prefix for newly created Objects.
 - **New Object Suffix**: Suffix for newly created Objects.
+- **Default Main Asset**: New ScriptableObjects will be created as a Sub Asset of the specified default Main Asset.
+- **Scanning**: Settings for Scanning Objects.
   - **Scan Option**: The method used when scanning or rescanning for ScriptableObject types and instances of those types.
     - **Default**: Scans for types based on existing instances of the selected Object type.
     - **Assembly**: Scans all assemblies for serializable ScriptableObject types.
 Use this to find ScriptableObject types that have not been created yet.
   - **Scan Path**: The folder path to scan for Object instances.
 Use this to narrow your search and improve scan times.
+  - **Root Prefabs Only**: Scan only for Components that are directly attached to root Prefab assets.
+When enabled nested Objects and their Components will be ignored.
+If disabled it's recommended to enable `Show Asset Path` to provide insight on which root asset you're changing.
-- **Search**: Settings for searching Objects.
+- **Searching**: Settings for searching Objects.
   - **Case Sensitive**: Search for Objects using exact letter casing.
   - **Starts With**: Search for Objects that start with the search text entered.